opnfv/functest/docs/testing/user/userguide/troubleshooting.rst

 it means that the instance failed to read from the metadata service.
 Contact the Functest or installer teams for more information.

-NOTE: Cloud-init in not supported on scenarios dealing with ONOS and the tests have been excluded from CI in those scenarios.

 Tempest
 ^^^^^^^